dymmond/mongoz/docs/en/docs/queries.md

 `save()` synchronizes every modeled field from the instance with `$set`.
 It is intentionally the full modeled-state API: if another writer changes a modeled field after this instance was read, `save()` can overwrite that change.
 Use `update(field=value)` when you intend to patch selected fields without overwriting unrelated concurrent changes.
+An acknowledged save whose identifier no longer exists raises `DocumentNotFound` instead of reporting a silent success.

 === "Manager"